This page is a resource for learning about ns-3 as an educational tool for networking education.

 ns-3 has been used as courseware for labs in undergraduate and graduate computer networking courses. ns-3 has also been used for student projects in graduate courses.

-Note: If you are using ns-3 in your networking course for Fall 2020, please contact Tom Henderson if you need support in this regard, or if you would like to list your course below as an example course that uses ns-3.
+Note: If you are using ns-3 in your networking course, please contact Tom Henderson if you need support in this regard, or if you would like to list your course below as an example course that uses ns-3.

 The 2009 First International Workshop on Education Technology and Computer Science (ETCS ‘09) had a paper on teaching ns-3 titled Research of Teaching on Network Course Based on NS-3.